danielaparker/jsoncons/doc/ref/json_type_traits.md

 `member_nameN` - the name of a class data member.
 Class data members are normally modifiable, but may be `const` or `static const`.
 Data members that are `const` or `static const` are one-way serialized.
 `getter_nameN` - the getter for a class data member
-`(identifierN,serialized_nameN)` - an enum identifier and corresponding JSON name
+`(enumeratorN,serialized_nameN)` - an enumerator and corresponding serialized name
-`(getter_nameN,serialized_nameN)` - the getter for a class data member and corresponding JSON name
+`(getter_nameN,serialized_nameN)` - the getter for a class data member and corresponding serialized name
 `field_nameN` - the base name of a class getter or setter with prefix `get` or `set` stripped out.
-`(getter_nameN,setter_nameN,serialized_nameN)` - the getter and setter for a class data member, and corresponding JSON name
+`(getter_nameN,setter_nameN,serialized_nameN)` - the getter and setter for a class data member, and corresponding serialized name
 `base_class_name` - the name of a base class
 `derived_class_nameN` - a class that is derived from the base class, and that has a `json_type_traits<Json,derived_class_nameN>` specialization.